BoraComert/Bora-DSA210-Project/README.md

 Alternative Hypothesis: There is a significant relationship between the climate of tourists' home countries and the season during which they choose to visit Istanbul.

-There is a relationship between climate of the tourists origin country and their preference for Istanbul
+There is a relationship between climate of the tourists origin country and their preference for Istanbul.
+People tend to choose the time when climate conditions of Istanbul is similar to their countries.